Malivil/TTT-Randomat-20/API.md

 - *detectivesAreInnocent* - Whether to also send to members of the detective team when `ROLE_TEAM_INNOCENTS` is given for `roleTeam`
 - *aliveOnly* - Whether only alive players should be sent the message
 - *printTypes* - The [HUD_PRINT*](https://wiki.facepunch.com/gmod/Enums/HUD) value(s) specifying how the message should be displayed.
 Can be a single value or a table of values.
 If not provided, defaults to `HUD_PRINTTALK`
+- *excludedPlayers* - The table of players that should be skipped, even if they are on the target team

 **Randomat:ShouldActLikeJester(ply)** - Determines whether the given player should be acting like a Jester (e.g. not taking fall damage, not doing weapon damage, etc.).\
 *Realm:* Client and Server\